hashgraph/hedera-hts-demo/README.md

 The Header has links for the following:
 * An admin page where you can manage tokens
 * Accounts for the users
-* A `+` button to add a token
+* A button to add a new token
-* A button to show a list of transactions that were executed while running the demo (newest at the top)
+* A button to add a new redeemable item
 * A button to reset (nuke) the demo.
 This will remove all traces of the tokens and accounts in your browser and re-create a clean demo environment with three new accounts.

 Once a token is created, you can: